DATA-606-SPRING-2022/marissa_DATA606/README.md

-# DATA 606 Science Capstone Project
+# DATA 606 Capstone Project

 For your project proposal, please use the following questions to guide your writing: